gvvaughan/specl/README.md

 in an indented list in an easy to read format, followed by a slightly more detailed summary.

-    a stack
+    a stack:
-      is empty to start with
+      - is empty to start with
-      when pushing items
+      - when pushing items:
-         raises an error if the stack is full adds items to the top
+         - raises an error if the stack is full
+         - adds items to the top
-      when popping items off the top
+      - when popping items off the top:
-         raises an error if the stack is empty returns the top item
+         - raises an error if the stack is empty
+         - returns the top item
-         removes the popped item
+         - removes the popped item

     Met 100.00% of 6 expectations.
     6 passed, 0 failed in 0.00250 seconds

-Failed expectations are reported inline, making the failing example easy to find within a large "spec" file.
+Failed expectations are reported inline, making a failing example easy to find within a large spec-file.

 ### 5.3.
 Custom Formatters